Best Monitor for Mac mini iMore 2020

 Best on a budget: ASUS ZenScreen

 The ZenScreen is a favorite around the iMore office for its incredible portability.
 It's a 15.6-inch screen with a USB-C connector.
 You can rotate between landscape and portrait mode, and it's compatible with Thunderbolt 3.
-If you need a second screen when you're headed for the coffee shop, this takes up just the right amount of space without being a burden on your portability.
+If you need a second screen, this takes up just the right amount of space without being a burden on your desk.

 - Weighs less than 2 pounds